Two new cases of cutaneous and renal glomerular vasculopathy (CRGV) have been confirmed by veterinary specialist referral centre Anderson Moores.

 One new case of Alabama Rot has been reported in Southwater.

-We advise all our clients to be aware of the symptoms (outlined in earlier editions of this blog) and contact us if you have any concerns.
+We advise all our clients to be aware of the symptoms (outlined below) and contact us if you have any concerns.